Summer Course in NYC

 SAB’s highly acclaimed introduction to the School’s curriculum, faculty, and residential program has been a core offering since 1938.
 Over the past eight decades, thousands of talented students between the ages of 12 and 18 have first experienced the School through the five-week Summer Course, with hundreds going on to distinguished professional dance careers at top companies around the world.
 The Summer Course is a critical access point for those interested in future year-round training at SAB as all summer students are evaluated as candidates for the SAB’s Winter Term.

 SAB’s onsite Residence Hall, professional Student Life staff and extensive activities program further set Summer Course apart from any other summer intensive offered in the United States.
 Students live, train, and dine in SAB’s headquarters at the world famous Lincoln Center for the Performing Arts under twenty-four hour security and supervision by trained student life professionals.
-An elevator is the only form of transportation needed.
-Chaperoned outings in the evenings and on weekends provide opportunities to see the highest standards of dance, (exhibited at performances by the New York City Ballet, ABT, and other major companies), Broadway musicals, museums, baseball games, and historic landmarks, among other activities.
-The Summer Course is an experience unlike any other.
+A myriad of chaperoned outings give student the opportunity to experience the unparalleled cultural offerings of New York City.

-(Residence Hall move-in day is Sunday, June 28.
-Classes begin on Monday, June 29.
+(Residence Hall move-in day is Sunday, June 30.
+Classes begin on Monday, July 1.
+The last day of classes is August 2 and move-out day is August 3.)

 Summer Course classes are held six days per week (Monday through Saturday) for the five weeks of Summer Course.
 Each student is assigned to a class division by means of a placement class given on the first Monday of the program.
-All levels receive at least one two-hour daily technique class and additional daily classes in pointe, variations, partnering, character or ballroom.
+All levels take a technique class and 1-2 additional classes daily in pointe, variations, partnering, character, contemporary, choreography composition, or technique.
 Each class level’s schedule varies daily, with classes taking place between 9:30 am and 5:30 pm.

 SAB’s technique classes are the primary method by which faculty members communicate the fine points of classicism that are the foundation of Balanchine’s aesthetic.
 Students learn to move with greater musicality, control, precision, speed and expansiveness.